timescale/pgai/docs/vectorizer.md

 #### Returns

-The id of the vectorizer that was created.
+The id of the vectorizer that you created.

 ## Chunking configuration